arisaziz/Video-Converter-K8/README.md

 ### Introduction
 The project aimed to deploy a Python-based microservice application on AWS Elastic Kubernetes Service (EKS) for video conversion.
 Leveraging Helm, the deployment included PostgreSQL and MongoDB databases to support the application's data needs.
 Additionally, RabbitMQ was integrated into the architecture to handle asynchronous messaging.
 The microservices were divided into four major components:

-- auth-server: Responsible for handling user authentication and authorization.
+- `auth-server`: Responsible for handling user authentication and authorization.
-- converter-module: Core microservice for converting video files from one format to another.
+- `converter-module`: Core microservice for converting video files from one format to another.
-- database-server: Manages the storage and retrieval of data in PostgreSQL and MongoDB databases.
+- `database-server`: Manages the storage and retrieval of data in PostgreSQL and MongoDB databases.
-- notification-server: Handles notifications and alerts within the application.**
+- `notification-server`: Send notification to the user via email after video conversion done.

 ### Skills Learned